 Also there is an implicit assumption that is often attached to such comments that seems more like, WHY have you not lost weight?
 Why are you still poor?
 Why are you still on meds?
 The fact is all these issues are very complex and have societal, environmental and personal aspects that can sometimes be much bigger than the individual.
 And everyone’s struggle with them is going to be different.
 That said, I can also imagine that people often say this sort of thing to others with completely good intentions.
 That is worth remembering too if you are one of the people who might get triggered by this sort of comment.

 So, in short, I don’t assume people are all like me, nor should they be…in victories or defeats.
 If people respond positively to such admonitions that’s great for them to apply to themselves…but again, it’s not nice to impose on others…we do not all have the same social, intellectual, genetic, financial, emotional, psychological gifts.
 The list goes on and on.
 In addition we don’t all have the same freedom and/or the amount of responsibilities in ones life may take priority over other things we’d like to accomplish.
 For example a single mother with kids might not have the time to work on herself in the way someone else who is not raising children might have time.
 Priorities must be made.
 I’m thinking about all these very complex things that make up everyone’s life.

-There is no need to project our life experience onto others. ever.
+There is no need to project our life experience onto others.
+Ever.
 It is, in my mind, a kind of oppressive force.
 Especially when it’s coming from multiple sources which is often the case when it comes from societal wide misunderstandings.
 We’re all unique, have different strengths and weaknesses and live with different limitations and therefore we all have different paths.